Authentication#

 Again, note that this should be the refresh token that is sent to this endpoint – sending an access token will result in a failure.

-Upon success, a new set of tokens will be returned:
+Upon success, a new set of tokens is returned:

 {"success": true, "data": {"authorized_by": "admin1", "userid": "admin1", "uid": \